Userrr123/DeveloperConsole/README.md

 If you use the Script with the spawn command, don´t forget to also add the first Script to your Folder, where the DeveloperConsole is.

 IMOIRTANT: Don´t forget to change the "namespace" of the Scripts, since I used a different one!!!

+PS.: The CommansSpawnPrefab doesn´t need to be a Singleton.

+You can remove the "public static CommandSpawnPrefab csp;" at the beginning of the Script and if you do so, also remove the Awake() function.